Tech-Ops-Research-Hub/Boost-Your-Rankings-with-AI/README.md

 # Boost Your Rankings with AI

 Welcome to **Boost Your Rankings with AI**, a project aimed at leveraging artificial intelligence to enhance website rankings and improve online visibility.
-This repository contains both the frontend and backend components of the application.
+This repository contains the components of the application.

 ## Live Demo